 - Mari Amos, “Tervishoiutöötaja kohustused piinamise ja ebainimliku kohtlemise tuvastamisel” (Duties of health care workers in ascertaining torture and inhuman treatment) Journal „Estonian Doctor“ 4/2008

 - Allar Jõks, „Väärikas võim – väärikas inimene“ (Respectable authority – respectable people) Daily Newspaper „Postimees“ 27.06.2007; in russian „Postimees“ 29.06.2007 and Severnoje Poberežje 28.06.2007

 - E. Lillemaa and M. Sults participated in the development seminar of forensic psychiatry on 19 January in Tallinn.

 - E. Lillemaa and M. Sults trained officials of the Social Insurance Board on general care homes on 17 January in Tallinn.

 - K. Žurakovskaja-Aru gave a lecture on "The child and prison" to the students of the Estonian Academy of Security Sciences on 10 March.

-- The training programme wherein adviser to the Chancellor of Justice Raivo Sults introduces fundamental rights to conscripts serving in the Defence Forces has been continued in 2017.
-He has delivered 5 lectures in different battalions.
+- The training programme wherein adviser to the Chancellor of Justice Raivo Sults introduces fundamental rights to conscripts serving in the Defence Forces continued in 2017.
+He delivered 5 lectures in different battalions.